Podcast: Play in new window | Download (Duration: 35:58 — 41.2MB)

 Why use the Matrix as a metaphor for modern life?

 Socialism is on the rise rooted in the dominant (and unquestioned) morality of altruism.
 Mysticism is also gaining ground.
-Although traditional religions are loosing support a secular form of spirituality is replacing it.
+Although traditional religions are losing support a secular form of mysticism is replacing it.
 People believe that they create their own reality, that they have a higher self out there somewhere, that everything is an illusion.
-I examine Mysticism and Altruism elsewhere, but for now the point is that the dominant cultural theme which is downloaded subconsciously is not one of intellectual independence, it is one of conformity.
-Furthermore, it is loaded with presumptions and premises that do not serve humanity.
+I examine Mysticism and Altruism elsewhere, but for now, the point is that the dominant cultural theme is one in which people download their worldview subconsciously from the surrounding social environment rather than forming it independently.
+It is a culture of conformity.
+Furthermore, it is loaded with presumptions and premises that do not serve humanity because they are not true.

 We live in an objective reality.
 This means that reality is an objective absolute that we are born into.
 It is already here when we arrive.
 We do not create it.
 Existence exists independent of any consciousness; yours, mine, supernatural, divine or anything.
 Things are what they are.
 Reality is what it is.
 A is A. The reality we find ourselves in was not created by a supernatural being.
 Existence exists and only existence exists.